Your cute little newborn is now a walking, talking, inquisitive toddler

 - ‘No’ is not always the right approach: Directly saying ‘no’ to everything your toddler does or asks for will make the infant aggressive or adamant.
 You must save the negative for the right moment and try to be positive.
 Instead of commanding the baby in a loud voice with a ‘no’, give a choice that can divert their preference.
 Keep a positive approach.

-*Don’ts for you:
+Don’ts for you

 Parenthood – it’s new to you too.
 Hence, few habits are there that as parents, both of you need to change.
 Never do the following with your toddler.

-- Criticising their behaviour.
+- Criticizing their behavior.

 - Reasoning or arguments are bad signals for infants.
 They are too immature to understand.